-When it was my turn, the piercer called me in and told me to take a seat on the padded table, similar to the kind you sit on at the doctor's office.
+When it was my turn, the piercer called me in and told me to take a seat on the padded table (similar to the kind you sit on at the doctor's office).
 She asked me if I was sure I wanted to do this and told me that I could still back out, but I gave my consent again, and she prepared for the piercing.

 - She looked up my nose and used her fingers to find the "sweet spot," a thin layer of skin that separates each nostril, and then clamped it with the clamp, which wasn't particularly comfortable.

-I was psyching myself up at this point, and prepared for it to really hurt.
+- I was psyching myself up at this point and prepared for it to really hurt.
 She told me to take a deep breath in and slowly exhale, which I did.

-The actual pain of the needle as it quickly passed through my nose was nothing.
-It was a shock and a bit of a sting, but only for a quick second, and then it was through.
+The actual pain of the needle quickly passing through my nose was nothing.
+It was a shock and a bit of a sting, but only for a quick second, and then it was done.
 Only one eye teared up a tiny bit!

 The Healing Process

-After it was done, my aunts paid and tipped the piercer at the cash register, and I was given care instructions, a copy of the receipt, and a baggie of uniodized sea salt.
+After it was done, my aunts paid and tipped the piercer at the cash register, and I was given care instructions, a copy of the receipt, and a baggie of un-iodized sea salt.
 We ate some Mexican food, and then I went home!

 Now the healing process began.
-The first day it was barely tender or painful at all.
+The first day, it was barely tender or painful at all.
 It wasn't until the next day and for approximately a week after that that the piercing was a bit sore, and the tip of my nose and surrounding area became a bit swollen (mild swelling is completely normal for a fresh piercing).
 The swelling was very slight and was noticeable only to me.